 Newcastle had scored once in their previous five games and led when Ciaran Clark lost his marker from a free-kick to head in the opener.
 The visitors doubled their lead from another set-piece when Federico Fernandez outjumped Roberto, who wandered off his line, to head into the empty net.

 Newcastle had plenty more chances to extend their lead, finally grabbing a third when Jonjo Shelvey clipped in a precise free-kick after half-time.

 We pulled one back when Fabian Balbuena bundled in from close range and set up a grandstand finish through Robert Snodgrass’s neat effort in injury time.
 But a dramatic equaliser would have been unfair on Newcastle, who hung on to spark wild celebrations in the away end at the full-time whistle.

 West Ham need a ‘reality check’ after poor display

-While the celebrating away end remained packed immediately after the final whistle, hordes of West Ham fans had already long left London Stadium in disappointment.
-After a promising start to the season the Hammers have slid down the table after five league matches without a win and are now only a point clear of Newcastle in 13th place.
+While the celebrating away end remained packed immediately after the final whistle, hordes of Hammers had already long left London Stadium in disappointment.
+After a promising start to the season we have slid down the table after five league matches without a win and we’re now only a point clear of Newcastle in 13th place.

-Manuel Pellegrini’s side appear to have still not recovered from the scars of that humiliating League Cup defeat by League One side Oxford United which has proved to be the catalyst for this dismal run.
-The Hammers lacked ideas in the final third of the pitch, unable to create any clear-cut chances from open play in a first half dominated by Newcastle.
+We appear to have still not recovered from the scars of that humiliating League Cup defeat by League One side Oxford United which has proved to be the catalyst for this dismal run.
+We lacked ideas in the final third of the pitch, unable to create any clear-cut chances from open play in a first half dominated by Newcastle.

-The home fans began to show their frustration, notably after keeper Roberto should have stopped Shelvey’s free-kick from creeping in, and had already left in their droves before Balbuena and Snodgrass sparked a fightback which had looked unlikely over the previous 70 minutes.
+As we began to show our frustration, notably after keeper Roberto should have stopped Shelvey’s free-kick from creeping in, and had already left in their droves before Balbuena and Snodgrass sparked a fightback which had looked unlikely over the previous 70 minutes.